esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 ## Examining the **fastp** results

-The HTML reports from filtering these data sets are full of information about the quality of these sequencing data sets.
-For example, what percentage of the reads from `SRR11954102` passed all of the filters of the **fastp** tool and remain in our data set?
+The HTML reports from filtering these data sets are **FULL** of information about the quality of these sequencing data sets.

+For example, what percentage of the reads from `SRR11954102` passed all of the filters of the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> fastp - fast all-in-one preprocessing for FASTQ files </button> tool and remain in our data set?
 What about `SRR12733957`?

 > ## Solution
 > About 90% and 67%, respectively.